And now for something that will be music to animal rights supporters.

 “It was a nice badge of honor,” he said.
 “I don’t think it’s the most incredible shot, but I think because of all the hair on the animals it was incredibly complicated for them.
 They said, ‘We can only render it two or three more times so make sure those are exactly right because they take so long and are so complex.’”

-, "Noah" will tell the story of a man who loves Earth and all of its animal inhabitants but has "become disillusioned with the way humans have treated their planet."
+According to Variety, "Noah" will tell the story of a man who loves Earth and all of its animal inhabitants but has "become disillusioned with the way humans have treated their planet."
 The $130M film is slated for a March 2014 release.
-You can read the rest of Aronofsky's great interview with the DGA here
+You can read the rest of Aronofsky's great interview with the DGA here.

 Related on MNN: